Microsoft Office 365 Environment Gets a Name Change March 20

 Why this change is happening?

 When the university deployed Office 365, the institution’s legal name, Leland Stanford Junior University, was chosen as the tenant name.
-We are transitioning to the shorter name of “Stanford” to improve overall useability.
+We are transitioning to the shorter name of “Stanford” to improve overall usability.

 How to get help